billallen256/noaa/README.md

 each token is limited to five requests per second, and 100 requests per day.

+The CDO tests (cdo_test.go) expect your token to be in the NOAA_TOKEN environment variable.

 More info at http://www.ncdc.noaa.gov/cdo-web/webservices/v2

 ## National Digital Forecast Database